rapPayne/angular_in_3_weeks/labs/1.2 Creating components/README.md

 ```bash
 ng generate component Order
 ```
-So we have an OrderComponent and an OrdersComponent
+So we have an OrderComponent (singular) and an OrdersComponent (plural)

 5. Generate all the rest
 ```bash